Izabela88/brainstorm-quiz/README.md

 - I want to be able exit game.

-  - To end the game, the player can select number '3' from the game menu or enter the letter 'n' when is asked if he wants to play again.
+  - To end the game, the player can select the number  '3' from the game menu or enter the letter 'n' when is asked if he wants to play again.
   - Some goodbye messages appear when the game is over.

   ![Exit msg](https://github.com/Izabela88/brainstorm-quiz/blob/main/media/exit-msg.jpg)